maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - this `GossipEvent` can strongly see a supermajority of `GossipEvent`s carrying auxiliary values that are not `None`, in which case the step number is its `self_parent`'s step number plus one, or zero if it's `self_parent`'s step number is two

 A `GossipEvent`'s round number is its `self_parent`'s round number, except if
-- its `self_parent`'s step number is `2` and its step number is `0`, in wihch case its round number is its `self_parent`'s round number plus one
+- its `self_parent`'s step number is `2` and its step number is `0`, in which case its round number is its `self_parent`'s round number plus one

 ### Gradient leadership based concrete coin

-Before reaching byzantine consensus, we need some non-determinism.
-Please refer to this section of [ABA](https://hal.inria.fr/hal-00944019/document) **Enriching the basic asynchronous model: Rabin’s common coin for more details**.
+Before reaching Byzantine consensus, we need some non-determinism.
+Please refer to this section of [ABA](https://hal.inria.fr/hal-00944019/document) **Enriching the basic asynchronous model: Rabin's common coin for more details**.

 Here is the short description: